 Small businesses are the backbone of many economies worldwide, providing employment opportunities and driving economic growth.
 However, despite their potential, many small businesses fail within the first few years of operation.
 According to the Small Business Administration (in the USA), about 20% of small businesses fail in their first year, even in the world’s biggest market.

 The stats are similar in Australia.
 The failure figures tell a different story when you look into it and it depends on your definition of failure.
-These days the barriers of entry to start your own business are so low, it is more likely that 20% registered an ABN, but just never generated any income from it.
+These days the barriers of entry to start your own business are so low, that it is more likely that 20% registered an ABN, but just never generated any income from it.

-30% Fail in their second year, and nearly 50% by their second year.
 In this article, we will discuss the three main reasons small businesses fail and how they affect business viability.

 This is not a “failure” these days as more and more businesses are set up for purpose rather than profit.
 Even not-for-profits need to generate income, and Social Traders say 72% of social enterprises give 100% of their profits to the causes they support.
 For many, just creating a business is a way to bring their dream to reality.
 So if that’s your goal, and definition of success, who says it’s not a real business?